taanya-d/Festive-Campaign-Analysis/README.md

 #HARD LEVEL

-1.What is the distribution of sales across different age groups and genders during Diwali?
+1. What is the distribution of sales across different age groups and genders during Diwali?

 SELECT age_group, gender, SUM(amount) AS total_sales
 FROM diwali_sales_data
 GROUP BY age_group, gender;

-2.Which occupation group had the highest average order amount during Diwali?
+2. Which occupation group had the highest average order amount during Diwali?

 select Occupation, avg(amount)
 from diwali_sales_data